HKUST-KnowComp/JWE/README.md

 ## Preparation
 You need to prepare a training corpus and the Chinese subcharacter radicals or components.
 * Training corpus.
 Download [Chinese Wikipedia Dump](http://download.wikipedia.com/zhwiki).
-Preprocess the corpus: Use wiki extractor or python gensim.corpora to extract plain text from the xml file; Remove non Chinese characters by using regular expression; Use opencc to convert traditional Chinese to simplified Chinese; Perform Chinese word segmentation by using THULAC package.
+Preprocess the corpus.
+First, use wiki extractor or python gensim.corpora to extract plain text from the xml file; Second, remove non Chinese characters by using regular expression; Third, use opencc to convert traditional Chinese to simplified Chinese; Finally, perform Chinese word segmentation by using THULAC package.
 We provide the corpus after preprocessing at the onlibe baidu [box](https://pan.baidu.com/s/1jINyG6q).

 * Subcharacter radicals and components.
 Deploy the scrapy codes in `JWE/ChineseCharCrawler` on [Scrapy Cloud](https://scrapinghub.com), you can crawl the resource from [HTTPCN](http://tool.httpcn.com/zi/).
 We provide a copy of the data in `./subcharacters` for reserach convenience.
 The copyright and all rights therein of the subcharacter data are reserved by the website [HTTPCN](http://tool.httpcn.com/zi/).